CBS Building: Other stories

 The 5-foot-wide bays of the facade influenced the CBS Building's interior arrangement since, at the time, office space could easily be arranged into modules measuring 5 by 5 feet.
 This allowed for high flexibility in planning interior offices, and the exterior piers were so wide that the smallest offices along the building's perimeter could border a windowless wall.
 As originally arranged, CBS's private offices measured at least 10 by 10 ft.
 There was a high amount of standardization on floors with executive offices.
 Presidents had offices measuring 20 by 20 ft, vice presidents 15 by 15 ft, directors 15 by 10 ft, and managers 10 by 10 ft.
 Conference rooms could be placed around the mechanical core, as they did not require much natural light.
 Even so, the lack of interior columns allowed the clerical offices and interior spaces to receive sufficient sunlight.
 The ceilings contain recessed fluorescent lights, along with air-conditioning ducts.

 At the building's opening, Architectural Forum wrote of the office designs: "Rich materials have been used throughout and no detail has been left unstudied."
 Movable partitions could be set up on each story; the partitions themselves had magnetic hangers because nails could not be driven into them.
 In designing the offices, the interior designers used varying color schemes to create what Architectural Forum characterized as a "bright and cheerful atmosphere".
 Knoll's team designed the reception area on every floor with different color schemes, furniture, and works of art.
-CBS executives used large dining tables to hold small meetings and do paperwork, though they also had smaller furniture with items such as TVs, radios, and personal documents.
-Furniture and decorations were made as inconspicuous as possible; CBS employees were not allowed to display personal decorations or even family photographs.
+CBS executives used large dining tables to hold small meetings and do paperwork, and they also had smaller furniture with items such as TVs, radios, and personal documents.
+Individual offices were furnished with vases and paintings, and furniture and decorations were made as inconspicuous as possible.
+CBS employees were not allowed to display personal decorations or even family photographs.
+The employee cafeteria had a food-themed mural by Lou Dorfsman, walnut chairs, and plastic-topped tables.
+Other rooms had work by artists such as Mario Molli, Jean Dubuffet, and Francis Celentano, and furniture by Don Pettit and Ludwig Mies van der Rohe was used in some offices.

 Mechanical stories are placed directly above the lobby as well as at the top floor.
 The second story controls the plumbing, heating, and ventilation systems, while the top story contains a cooling tower.
 In typical New York City office buildings, some mechanical equipment is placed in the basement, but this was not feasible for the CBS Building, since vibrations from passing subway trains could affect the equipment.
 There is also a roof garden, which was renovated in the 2020s.